Bloumy/jquery-geometry-editor/README.md

 # JQuery Geometry Editor

 jQuery plugin providing a geometry editor based on leaflet.
-A map is synchronized with an input (such as text input).
+The map is synchronized with an input (such as text input).

 ## Dependencies